 Will The Mandalorian be available to watch in the UK?

 Disney already has an active subscription service in the UK, called DisneyLife.
 A £4.99 subscription grants access to a catalogue of 450+ Disney movies (including all the original versions of The Lion King, Beauty and the Beast, The Jungle Book and so on).
-However, Disney+ is set to be a far more comprehensive entertainment offering – if and when it arrives in the UK…
+However, Disney+ is set to be a far more comprehensive entertainment offering – when it arrives in the UK…

 What is The Mandalorian about?